How To Change OK Google to Something Else

 - Select the Assistant tab.

-- Scroll down to the Assistant Devices section at the bottom and tap on your smartphone or other device you wish to configure.
+- Scroll down to the Assistant Devices section at the bottom and tap on your smartphone or other devices you wish to configure.

 - Toggle the “Access with Voice Match” setting to off.